lalghoul/privateBlockchain/README.md

-# Private Blockchain with RESFUL API
+# Private Blockchain with RESTFUL API

 This project is private Blockchain that store data locally using LevelDB integrated with RESTFUL API to GET and POST Blocks.